Donate To the Library

 The Bangor Public Library relies on yearly donations from its community to continue providing quality programming for children, digital literacy classes for adults, books and magazines for all ages, programs and services from book clubs to concerts, and art exhibits to local history presentations -- all free to everyone in our community.

-- Over 32,000 e-resources were used by BPL Patrons last year, this includes e-books, e-magazines and downloadable audio titles.
+- Over 32,000 e-resources were used by BPL Patrons in 2017; this includes e-books, e-magazines and downloadable audio titles.

 - We borrowed 15,347 titles form other libraries for our patrons